marcelomijas/econometrics-cheatsheet/README.md

 :construction: Release of an Spanish version of the econometrics-cheatsheet.

-:construction: Release of a cheat cheet exclusively dedicated to temporal series in the context of econometrics (temporal-series-cheatsheet).
+:construction: Release of a cheat cheet exclusively dedicated to time series in the context of econometrics (time-series-cheatsheet).

 ## Bibliography